The Public Manifestation Of Faith

 Faith is best Accelerated in the company of others

 However he seeks answers to the WHAT-WHAT, the HIM does not go about it alone.
-He recognizes that a man who believes in the efficacy of Prayer and seeks Truth through Study must proclaim his allegiance to the promulgator of both.
+He recognizes that a man who believes in the efficacy of Prayer and seeks Truth through Study must externally proclaim his allegiance to the promulgator of both.
 He does this through Meeting, the public manifestation of his Faith.

 There are logistical obstacles to Meeting.
 A man has to get his family up in time, fed and in the car.
 He then has to park and find a place in the pew without killing one of his children first.

 Having fought through the logistical obstacles, he may then ask himself why he bothered.
 He often finds himself sitting next to someone he doesn’t much like, someone with whom he would never voluntarily socialize.
 He may not like the way the service is conducted or the message that is disseminated.
 He has other things he could be doing—maybe things that he should be doing.
-Why should he work so hard to get to a place that aggravates him so much?
+Why must he work so hard to get to a place that aggravates him so much?

-The HIM knows these reasons not to Meet (and many others), yet he persists in doing so because he also knows that Meeting has a Purpose of its own that has little to do with his Happiness and everything to do with the Outcome for which he is responsible as a Community Leader.
+The HIM knows all these reasons not to Meet (and many others), yet he persists in doing so because he also knows that Meeting has a Purpose of its own that has little to do with his Happiness and everything to do with the Outcome for which he is responsible as a Leader.

 Because of the Flux, all men have have their ups and downs.
 We spend some of our time on the mountaintop of our Faith-life, when we want to share our Joy with every stranger we meet.
 But we also have to slog through valleys of spiritual dryness, when all we really want is to be is left alone to lick our wounds.